newageoflight/gsse-anki/CONTRIBUTING.md

     - I didn't consider this enough of a problem for Image Occlusions which is why I haven't developed similar templates for them

 ## Before sending final products to me
+- It's generally better (and faster) to make cards for the entirety of Last's and tag each card by yield either afterwards or during the process, rather than omitting content based on yield.
+A recurring theme throughout later medical training is recalling earlier stages of it, and this also applies to using Last's for subspecialised exams - more detail on this rationale is given in the [FAQ](./faq.md).
 - Do a self-audit first.
 Make sure all the cards are S20 compliant as per the [style guide](https://newageoflight.github.io/gsse-anki/style-guide/) and the already-audited cards in the deck.
 - Tag your cards!
 Follow the scheme I've already outlined.